FlightSimCentral/A319-Neo/README.md

 ## About Project 319
 Project 319 is an open-source, freeware project aimed to make an A319 Neo for Microsoft Flight Simulator 2020.
+For more information, join our discord server here:https://discord.gg/PMwsptpPNM

 ## Downloads
 This aircraft is not released, but you can download the development files from thie GitHub page.